evanhundred/yup/README.md

 ### Splash / Business Index / Business Show

-(show navigation of initial state of logged-in homepage, including going to and from different business pages)

 - Splash page with nav bar containing login links
 - Simple list of businesses, click to navigate to show page &nbsp;